Open-World Task and Motion Planning via Vision-Language Model Generated Constraints

 \subsection{Real Robot System Implementation}

-For the real-world demos, we adapt the strategy of \citet{m0m}, which deploys TAMP without a priori object models by estimating collision, grasp, and placement affordances online.
-We deploy \ours{} in a replanning policy~\cite{garrett2020online}, where at each state, the robot observes the world with its head camera, segments and estimates the object geometries, plans a course of action, and executes its plan.
+For the real-world demos, we adapted the strategy of \citet{m0m}, which deploys TAMP without a priori object models by estimating collision, grasp, and placement affordances online.
+Here, we used PDDLStream and its ``Adaptive'' solver~\cite{garrett2020PDDLStream} to implement the TAMP framework and algorithm within \ours{}, demonstrating \ours{}'s compatibility with multiple off-the-shelf TAMP systems.
+We deployed \ours{} in a replanning policy~\cite{garrett2020online}, where at each state, the robot observes the world with its head camera, segments and estimates the object geometries, plans a course of action, and executes its plan.
 We used Grounding DINO~\cite{liu2023grounding} for object detection, segmentation, and association, RVT~\cite{goyal2023rvt} to infer grasp affordances, TRAC-IK~\cite{beeson2015trac} for inverse kinematics, and cuRobo~\cite{sundaralingam2023curobo} for motion planning.